 History

-Founded in 1990, Vereniging Hawaasa Oromo Nederland is the single largest community organization of Oromo descendants in the Netherlands.
-It was registered at the Chamber of Commerce on December 2, 1998, as Local Welfare Association under KvK # 17109437.
-RSIN #807780868
+Founded in 1990, Vereniging Hawaasa Oromo Nederland is the largest community organization of Oromo descendants in the Netherlands.
+It was registered at the Chamber of Commerce on December 2, 1998, as a local community association under KvK nr 17109437 (RSIN nr 807780868).

-The majority of Nederland’s Oromo community members fled Ethiopia after the 1991 change of government in Ethiopia which resulted in mass killings, torture and mass imprisonment of Oromo people by the Ethiopian regime which is unabated for the last 24 years and even exacerbated since 2014.
-However, some Oromos have also settled in The Netherlands since the beginning of 1980s following the military dictator Mengistu Haile Mariam’s ‘red terror’ campaign in 1978.
+The majority of Nederland’s Oromo community members fled Ethiopia after the 1991 change of government in Ethiopia, which resulted in mass killings, torture and mass imprisonment of Oromo people by the successive Ethiopian regimes.
+Atrocities against Oromos have been unabated for the last 3 decades.
+However, some Oromos have also settled in the Netherlands since the beginning of the 1980s, following the military dictator Mengistu Haile Mariam’s ‘red terror’ campaign in 1978.

 Our Vision

-To create economically productive and culturally vibrant community.
+To create an economically productive and culturally vibrant community.

 Our Mission

-To preserve rich cultural heritage of Oromo & create a forum for inter-cultural understanding
+-To preserve the rich cultural heritage of Oromo & create a forum for inter-cultural understanding.

-To advocate for Oromos living in the Netherlands without residence permit and Oromos suffering under a tyrannical regime in Ethiopia
+-To advocate for Oromos living in the Netherlands without residence permits and Oromos suffering under a dictatorial regime in Ethiopia.

 Who are the Oromos?

-Oromo has a rich culture fostered by its big population size and unique socio-political organization.
+Oromo has a rich culture fostered by its enormous population size and unique socio-political organization.
 Oromos are among the few nations that developed the most complex egalitarian democracy of their own, called the Gada system.
-Gadaa is a highly developed and self-sufficient system which has influenced every aspect of Oromo life until the end of the 20th century when they fell under Abyssinian colony.
+Gadaa is a highly developed and self-sufficient system which has influenced every aspect of Oromo life until the end of the 20th century when they fell under the Abyssinian colony.
 Under the Gada system, the power to administer the affairs of the nation and the power to make laws belong to the people.
-Practicing this unique and home grown democratic system was banned in Ethiopian empire for over 100 years.
+Practicing this unique and homegrown democratic system was banned in the Ethiopian empire for over 100 years.
 However, Oromos have kept their ceremonial and cultural aspects against all the odds until now.
-Read more about Gadaa system under Oromo Democracy.
+Read more about the Gadaa system under Oromo Democracy.